vibeus/vibe-website/content/blog/how-to-design-a-remote-first-workplace/index.md

 **3. Have a plan for child care and caregiver assistance.**

-{{< common/srcset "image-1.jpg" "workplace flexibility supports working parents and other caregivers" >}}
+{{< common/srcset "image-1.jpg" "Workplace flexibility supports working parents and other caregivers." >}}

 If the current WFH boom has taught us anything, it’s the value of access to quality child care and other caregiving options.
 There are many larger [companies who offer on-site child care](https://business.linkedin.com/talent-solutions/blog/company-culture/2019/why-patagonia-offers-onsite-child-care), so providing a stipend or child care program to employees who work off-site is key to being a truly remote-first company.